 4. Email Hotels and Hostels

 Emailing hotels and hostels directly is an excellent way to secure sponsored accommodation as a travel writer.
-Just ask if they run a blogger programme or have a media rate.
+Just ask if they run a blogger program or have a media rate.
 Don’t take a ‘no’ badly.
 As a general rule of thumb, you will get a ‘no’ nine times out of ten.
-But, worth it for the one ‘yes’, don’t you think?
+But, worth it for the one, ‘yes’, don’t you think?

 6. Search for Blogger Programmes on Twitter and Google

-I also found out about several other blogger programmes on Google!
+I also found out about several other blogger programs on Google!
 If you search for ‘Hilton Media Rates’, you will find exciting opportunities!

 If you want to secure media trips like a professional, you need to be professional.
 That means declaring your mission and conditions of your press coverage to your potential sponsors.
 If you create a post or page on your website that outlines what you offer, this can help to secure sponsored accommodation as a Travel Blogger.

-I’ve mentioned it before, but this online course is well worth registering for.
-The money is well worth it, and an investment in your future travels and blogging career.
+I’ve mentioned it before, but it’s well worth joining some forums and travel blogging courses.
+The money I paid to join a group (Travel Blog Success – it doesn’t exist any longer) was well worth it, and an investment in my future travels and blogging career.
 The forums and Facebook groups give you access to many opportunities that you may otherwise not have.